authifyWeb/Chat-Frontend/README.md

 Copyright © 2022 [authifyWeb](https://github.com/authifyWeb) &nbsp;  &nbsp;
-Email: <webverts@proton.me>
+Email: <authifyWeb@proton.me>

-The copyright extends to the person using the proxy name of [webVerts](https://github.com/webVerts).
+The copyright extends to the person using the proxy name of [authifyAlly](https://github.com/authifyAlly).

 ## License